Summary :

 It all starts with tea, which has long been consumed in powdered form in India, Japan and China, often for medicinal purposes.
 Especially at the time of the Tang dynasty, ground tea was practiced, boiled in a cauldron before being poured into bowls.

-Looking for traces of the teapot, we find some between the 13It is and 14It is century with the Yuan dynasty, modeled on wine jugs, the principle of leaf infusion begins there.
-With the Ming dynasty (1368-1644) the teapot is finally used, and continues to evolve.
-The teapot becomes an indispensable object, it becomes popular during the following dynasties starting with the Gaiwan a bowl with lid and saucer (which today is still used), and we trace the first creations of small teapot for 1 or 2 people, in the region of Yixing with the local clay the Zisha, the famous purple or violet clay which we still talk about today.
+Looking for traces of the teapot, we find them between the 13th and 14th century with the Yuan dynasty, based on the model of wine jugs, the principle of infusing leaves begins there.
+With the Ming dynasty (1368-1644) the teapot was finally used, and continued to evolve.
+The teapot becomes an essential object, it becomes popular during the following dynasties starting with the Gaiwan a bowl with lid and saucer (which is still used today), and we trace the first creations of small teapots for 1 or 2 people, in the Yixing region with local Zisha clay, the famous purple or purple clay which we still talk about today.

-Europeans from the 16It is century discover tea during their travels, they are seduced and quickly feel the need to import it.
-For its part, Yixing has met with enormous success with its teapots and continues to evolve in terms of material and porcelain is born and notoriety.
+Europeans from the 16th century discovered tea during their travels, they were seduced and quickly felt the need to import it.
+For its part, Yixing enjoyed enormous success with its teapots and continued to evolve in terms of materials and porcelain took birth and notoriety.

 Europeans create trade circuits (East India company) and tea is sold expensive at the beginning of imports, it is reserved for the aristocracy, England will be the most adept and will quickly make it a national drink: who does not know afternoon tea?